linux-system-roles/logging/roles/rsyslog/README.md

 If the deploy destination is other than {{ rsyslog_config_dir }}, the path is to be set to path.

-By default, the generated configuration file starts with a comment "# Ansible managed".
+By default, the generated configuration file starts with a comment "# Ansible managed - DO NOT EDIT".
 It could break some type of configurations.
 For instance, "version=2" must be the first line in a rulebase file.
 To avoid having "# Ansible managed", set true to nocomment.

 Some full path configuration may be referred from other configuration file, e.g., 20-viaq_formattiong.conf refers parse_json.rulebase as follows.
 ```